nilebin10/todo-app/TodoApp/README.md

 ## Installation

-Once branch is cloned or forked please run `npm install` to install all dependencies required for this project.
+Once branch is cloned or forked please run `npm ci` to install all dependencies required for this project.

 ## Development server